-From Mumbai I flew to Aurangabad.
-When I got there it was already dark.
-To feel safe, I ordered the taxi from the hotel where I was staying.
+From Mumbai, I flew to Aurangabad.
+When I got there, it was already dark.
+To feel safe, I ordered a taxi from the hotel where I was staying.

-Arrival to the hotel was mysterious.
-All was covered with veil of darkness.
-I could not wait the next morning.
-The hotel staff was very nice, they helped me with money exchange and advised mo on how to move around.
+The arrival at the hotel was mysterious.
+All was covered with a veil of darkness.
+I could not wait for the next morning.
+The hotel staff was friendly, they helped me with money exchange and advised on how to move around.

-Tired from traveling I fell asleep easily.
+Tired from traveling, I fell asleep quickly.
 I woke up in the night because it was too warm in the room.
-I do not like air-conditionings and fans so everything was off but had to turn it on for a while so I could continue sleeping.
+I’m not too fond of air-conditioning and fans, so everything was off, but I had to turn it on for a while so I could continue sleeping.

-Early in the morning the outside hustle and bustle of the city woke me up.
-There was a big traffic on the road and everybody was honking.
+Early in the morning, the outside hustle and bustle of the city woke me up.
+There was big traffic on the road, and everybody was honking.
 I looked out of the window.

-We set off for Ajanta caves, an antient Buddhist complex listed in UNESCO.
+We set off for Ajanta caves, an ancient Buddhist complex listed in UNESCO.

-It was only in the car that I could really see where I was.
-I’ve seen several documentaries about India on TV, but being on the spot is a completely different experience.
+It was only in the car that I could see where I was.
+I’ve seen several documentaries about India on TV, but being on the spot is entirely different.

 I still can't believe that I am here!

 I have to admit that I did not take pictures at the beginning of the trip.
-Although I knew I would see poor people and that everything would be different, it was somehow a shock at that moment.
-The driver was proud and was telling me everything he knew about this place he has always lived in.
+Although I knew I would see poor people and that everything would be different, it was somehow shocking.
+The driver was proud and told me everything he knew about this place he has always lived in.
 “It is the cotton harvest time.
 And here’s the most beautiful cotton valley we have.
-And there we sell the most beautiful things made from cotton and silk.”
-Some truck passed us quite quickly and the cotton was rising in the air all around us.
+And there we sell the most beautiful things made of cotton and silk.”
+Some trucks passed us quite quickly, and the cotton was rising in the air all around us.

 I slowly got used to the original Indian atmosphere.

-I realised then I have to take this chaos as normal and I started to pay attention to other things.
-When we stopped time to time, so I could take some pictures, I thought of a game.
-Taking pictures of one place from two different perspectives.
-The reality as it is and without the omnipresent garbage.
+I realized then I have to take this chaos as normal, and I started to pay attention to other things.
+When we stopped from time to time, so I could take pictures, I thought of a game—taking pictures of one place from two different perspectives, the reality as it is and without the omnipresent garbage.

 To be continued 🙂